 The information presented here is valid and applicable at the forest, regional, and national level.
 It is not designed to be accurate at the district or site level.
 The quality of the visitation estimate is dependent on the sample design development, sampling unit selection, sample size and variability, and survey implementation.
 First, preliminary work conducted by forests to identify and consistently classify sites and access points according to the type and amount of expected exiting visitation is the key determinant of the validity and magnitude of the visitation estimate.
 Second, the success of the forest staff in accomplishing its assigned set of sample days, correctly filling out the interview forms, and following the field protocols influence the reliability of the results, variability of the visitation estimate, and validity of the visitation descriptions.
 Third, the variability of traffic counts within a sampling stratum affects the reliability of the visitation estimates.
-Fourth, the range of visitors sampled must be representative of the population of all visitors.
-Finally, the number of visitors sampled must be large enough to adequately control variability.
+Fourth, the range of visitors sampled must be large enough to adequately control variability.
 The results and confidence intervals will reflect all these factors.